oracle/oracle-db-appdev-monitoring/README.md

-# Unified App Dev Monitoring with Oracle Database
+# Unified Observability with Oracle Database

 This v1 (preview) distribution contains scripts and code for exporting metrics, logs, and traces from any Oracle Database to provide converged observability for data-centric applications.